kartoffelquadrat/MavenSnippetLibrary/docs/bestpractices.md

 # Build Best Practices

 Just because a program seemingly works, that does not mean it is free of errors or well written code.
-Most codes agree that code gains significantly in quality, if:
+Most good programmers agree that code gains significantly in quality, if:

  * Style-Checked
  * Documented